The deadly mix of war and sanctions

-The course of the Russia-Ukraine war was always going to be uncertain given the rather recalcitrant stance taken by the former even after sanctions were imposed.
-But the situation appeared to have reached a new normal where the fighting continued but the economics at large seemed to have stabilised.
-It could have been assumed that it was only a matter of time before economic conditions returned to normal once the war ended.
-Let us see what the world was prepared for.
+The course of the Russia-Ukraine war was always going to be uncertain, given the rather recalcitrant stance taken by the former even after sanctions were imposed.
+The emerging situation in China and the EU embargo on Russian oil over the next six-eight months have added a new dimension to global prices, growth and trade.

-Commodity prices had spiked with supply distortions getting exacerbated as energy, metals and farm products like wheat and edible oils became vulnerable.
+With the war, commodity prices had spiked with supply distortions getting exacerbated as energy, metals and farm products like wheat and edible oils became vulnerable.
 This resulted in a spurt in commodity prices for the second time after 2021.
-Central banks sprang into action by commencing the process of increasing interest rates across geographies.
+Central banks sprang into action by commencing the process of raising interest rates.
 With higher interest rates and inflation, economists started talking of stagflation as a global slowdown and inflation looked very much on cards.
 All growth forecasts were revised downwards gradually, but surely.
-The war became a new crisis that has affected all countries and the difference from the pandemic is that it is a man-made one.
-The only certainty is that one does not know when it will end.
+The war became a new crisis affecting all countries and the difference from the pandemic is that it is a man-made one.
+The war has crossed 100 days with no end in sight.

-Along the sidelines there was the Chinese situation developing, where fear of a new wave of Covid caused a stringent lockdown for two months.
-With the Chinese economy coming to a virtual standstill (though different from 2020), the overall demand in the world economy slowed, thus providing some relief from the relentless price increase which was otherwise witnessed.
+In China, fear of a new wave of Covid led to a stringent lockdown for two months.
+With the Chinese economy coming to a virtual standstill (though different from 2020), the overall demand in the world economy slowed, thus providing some relief from the relentless price increase.
 This was unexpected and hence reduced the pace of economic activity.

 A China slowdown meant two things for the other economies.
 The first is that demand slowed and exporters from other countries had to search for other markets.
 The second is with limited movement of goods from China, importers had to also scout for other suppliers as prices increased.